ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Architecture decisions
 ---
 Architecture decisions represent the deliberate spanning of the solution space.
 Architecture decisions are anchoring points for further decisions.
 Being such anchoring points, makes architecture decisions difficult to change later on.
-With Stefan Zörner we can say
+With Stefan Zörner [Zörner, 2010] we can say

-> „The one who is in charge of deriving architecture decisions in a comprehensible manner develops the architecture.“ [Zörner, 2010]
+> The one who is in charge of deriving architecture decisions in a comprehensible manner develops the architecture.

 All aspects and tools that we have touched so far influence the way in which architecture decisions are being taken.